 An OCP NIC 3.0 implementation can have several silicon components including one or more ASICs implementing NIC functions and one or more transceiver modules providing physical network media connectivity.
 For the system management, it is important that temperatures of these components can be retrieved over sideband interfaces.

 The temperature reporting interface shall be accessible in Aux Power Mode (S5), and Main Power Mode (S0).
 Table 44 summarizes temperature reporting requirements.
 These requirements improve the system thermal management and allow the baseboard management device to access key component temperatures on an OCP NIC 3.0 card.
+When the temperature reporting function is implemented, it is recommended that the temperature reporting accuracy is within ±3°C.

 Table 44: Temperature Reporting Requirements